ropg/LoRaWAN_ESP32/README.md

 ```

 On all subsequent starts of your node, the information will be retrieved from flash and the node will be joined and ready when `persist.manage` returns.

 &nbsp;

+## Pointers

+All the functions here handle pointers to the `LoRaWANNode` instance instead of references.
+Reason is that the node can only be created once the LoRaWAN band is known.
+In the simple use case of just using `persist` for storing and rtrieving the session state, all that means is that you provide `&node` if your code has a global instance.
+In the case where `persist` manages the provisioning information, it means you can't have a global node instance, only a global pointer, and that you interact with LoRaWANNode with `node->someFunction()` instead of `node.someFunction()`.

+&nbsp;